 Now don’t get me wrong, I’m not saying that everyone should push aside their jealousy and be polyamorous.
 Though, it is interesting to see how society tends to glorify jealousy when it comes to relationships and love.
 (But that topic is a conversation for another time).

 Poly Ships In Media & Fandom

-The Polyamory Fandom Wiki lists seventy-two films — though their list includes films that show poly ships in a positive, negative, or neutral light.
-However, if you want some shows that showcase poly ships in a healthy and positive light, then I got you covered.
+The Polyamory Fandom Wiki lists seventy-two films.
+Though their list includes films that show poly ships in a positive, negative, or neutral light.
+If you want some shows that showcase poly ships in a healthy and positive light, then I’ve got you covered.
 There are two television shows that are “get[ting] polyamory right,” according to Vice: Unicornland and You Me Her.
-While I haven’t seen either of these shows, based off of the Vice article and synopses of the shows, they seem promising (and something I will definitely be adding to my ‘Things To Watch’ list).
+While I haven’t seen either of these shows.
+Based off of the Vice article and synopses of the shows, they seem promising (and something I will definitely be adding to my ‘Things To Watch’ list).

 Unlike television shows and films, I can easily think of at least ten fanfics that have a poly relationship as the main ship.
 In fact, after a quick look at the Archive of Our Own, the tag, ‘Polyamory,’ currently has about 50,000 fics listed under that tag.
 That’s a staggering difference between mainstream media content and fan-made content.
 I find it compelling that fandom is more than happy to have a poly ship represented as opposed to mainstream media.

 However, these numbers do bring up two questions that I hope someone can answer: Why is the fandom world more willing to showcase poly ships than western media?
 Is mainstream media just afraid of showing poly ships because they don’t want to risk upsetting a good chunk of their viewership?